Jibanananda Das: Awards on Jibanananda

-The Kolkata Poetry Confluence in collaboration with Bhasha Samsad has instituted the Jibanananda Das Award for poetry translation.
+The Kolkata Poetry Confluence, in collaboration with Bhasha Samsad, has instituted the Jibanananda Das Award for poetry translation.
 Jibanananda Das awards for translation were given away in ten different languages.

-A literary award named Jibanananda Puroshkar, also known as Jibanananda Prize, has been instituted in Bangladesh.
+A literary award named Jibanananda Puroshkar, also known as the Jibanananda Prize, has been instituted in Bangladesh.
 It confers annual awards to the best works of poetry and prose by Bangladeshi authors.